 - And last but not least – connect with people who will support your efforts and cheer you on.
 Rely on your social network to apply a healthy dose of good-peer pressure to help you stay on course and those who will share candid, courageous communication with you when you get off track.
 People who create high-performing relationships (the kind of friends who have your back!) are more successful in all areas of their lives, personally and professionally.

 You can success at resolutions – with mindfulness, a little planning and support – new habits can be developed to become a better version of yourself.
 Don’t give up!

-And check back here in our Performance Blog for additional tips on productive and rewarding life.
+And check back here in our blog for additional tips on productive and rewarding life.